RudyB24/AutoHotKey_Bome_MIDI_2_Key/README.md

  This particular AHK script contains shortcuts to operate the DaVinci Resolve video editor with the Behringer X Touch One.

- Also inluded is a Bome MIDI Translator configuration file in case you prefer to use the Bome app.
+ Also included is a Bome MIDI Translator configuration file in case you prefer to use the Bome app.

  Keystrokes can be changed to your liking via the 'if' statements from line 40 onwards.